Runebase/runebase-docker/qt/README.md

 # Quickstart

-This is a qtum-qt image, launch GUI wallet
+This is a runebase-qt image, launch GUI wallet

 ## Get docker image